rbranche/aws-dynamodb-js-examples/batch/README.md

 Requirements
 ============
-1. Install Docker on your local machine (Docker for Mac, Docker for Windows, etc.)
+1. Install Docker Desktop on your local machine
 2. Build the docker image
 ```
 docker-compose build